 Attention Law Students: Do You Want to Article at the CRTC?

 It’s an exciting opportunity to work with over 30 lawyers who provide legal services to the CRTC on a broad range of telecom and broadcasting issues.
-They’re a busy group that deals with everything from interpreting and implementing legislation, to advising CRTC staff about policy decisions, to questioning participants at CRTC public hearings.
+They’re a busy group that deals with everything from interpreting and implementing legislation, to advising CRTC staff and members about policy decisions, to questioning participants at CRTC public hearings.

 What you’ll learn and do